aviaryan/voice-writing-electron/README.md

 ## 📦 Packaging into an app

-1. Ensure `.env` has all the values as it gets packaged.
+1. Ensure `.env` has all the values as `.env` file gets packaged with the application.
 2. Run `yarn build`.
-Builds the app only using `target: dir`.
+It builds the app only using `target: dir` on Mac.
 Use `target: dmg` to build dmg.
 3. Check `dist` folder for the app.